PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 its match/guard/rewrite contract, mutation order, all production positions, and the shortest sequential non-SWAP control first.
 Do not assume positive owner evidence, do not start a broad corpus sweep, and do not create a pull request.

+## QLinear Concat/Conv propagation characterization: completed state

+The next raw source-order owner is the 608-line `_optimize_nhwc_propagation_qlinear_concat_conv` helper.
+It remains unchanged in the lowerer, with one syntactic call inside the QLinear/Mean/Concat recovery sequence and two ordered runtime boundaries.
+This checkpoint does not extract or generalize it.

+The focused qlinear suite now fixes all four accepted input forms: quantized NHWC-to-NCHW Transpose before Dequantize, float Transpose before Quantize, singleton Reshape before Quantize, and singleton-spatial metadata reinterpretation.
+It also covers one or multiple post-Quantize adapters, an additional direct Concat adapter, axis remap, dynamic batch signatures, per- axis quantization-dimension remap, complete tensor shapes/signatures, idempotence, and nine atomic no-op guards.
+The former 119-line giant ModelIR fixture moved into this focused module with an identical AST, and the giant test no longer imports the private helper.

+Characterization exposes three pre-existing unsafe paths as strict xfails:

+- a missing Concat output tensor is detected after DQ/Quantize rewiring, metadata updates, and axis mutation have begun;
+- a missing Quantize output tensor is detected even later, after the Concat output metadata has also changed;
+- a public Dequantize output is permitted to change from NCHW to NHWC rather than rejecting or preserving its public layout boundary.

+Validation completed as follows:

+- focused qlinear file: `17 passed, 3 xfailed in 0.53s`;
+- focused owner contract plus architecture selector:
+  `16 passed, 246 deselected, 3 xfailed in 0.64s`;
+- changed-file branch regression including the focused file:
+  `587 passed, 3 xfailed in 24.81s`;
+- moved giant fixture AST: exact;
+- targeted Ruff, Python compilation, and whitespace checks: passed.

+Production source is unchanged, so the established QLinear recovery survey was not repeated.
+YuNet INT8, PPHumanSeg INT8, LPD-YuNet INT8, Version-RFB INT8, NanoDet INT8, YOLOX INT8, SSD MobileNet INT8, and dequantize_linear previously reached both runtime boundaries sequentially with zero rewrites and zero SWAP.
+The active Tier 0-4 op-set scan likewise found no positive owner.
+This remains zero-owner evidence, not a claim of production match coverage.

+Changed files are the focused qlinear suite, the mechanically reduced giant test, one architecture raw-owner gate, and three branch documents.
+Public API, CLI, production behavior, artifacts, TensorFlow boundary, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed; work is commit/push only.

+At restart, first prevalidate the required Concat and Quantize output tensors before any candidate mutation and turn the two parameterized atomicity xfails green.
+Then separately reject or preserve a public Dequantize output and turn the final xfail green.
+Keep successful fingerprints, statistics, sequence position, and the existing zero-owner evidence unchanged.
+Do not create a pull request.